graphsense/graphsense-tagpacks/README.md

 ## Why are attribution tags important?

-Crypocurrency analytics relies on two complentary techniques: **address clustering heuristics**, which are used to group multiple addresses into maximal subsets that can likely be assigned to the same real-world actor, and **attribution tags** as shown above.
+Cryptocurrency analytics relies on two complementary techniques: **address clustering heuristics**, which are used to group multiple addresses into maximal subsets that can likely be assigned to the same real-world actor, and **attribution tags** as shown above.
 The strength lies in the combination of these techniques: a tag attributed to a single address belonging to a larger cluster can easily add contextual information to hundreds of thousands cryptocurrency addresses.

 **Note**: certain types of transactions (e.g., CoinJoins, Mixing Services) can distort clustering results and lead to false, unreliable, or intentionally misplaced attribution tags could associate unrelated actors with a given cluster.